Socialism in Bangladesh: Post-socialist era

-After the assassination of Mujib in 1975, new military leaders launched a de-Mujibization and liberalization programme develop a capitalist society.
+After the assassination of Mujib in 1975, new military leaders launched a de-Mujibization and liberalisation programme develop a capitalist society.
 During the years of military rule that followed under Ziaur Rahman (1975-1981) and Hussain Muhammad Ershad (1982-1990), socialist policies and rhetoric were abandoned.
 Zia withdrawn most of the policies of the Second revolution and reintroduced multi-party representative system.
-Liberal and progressivist political parties were revivaled, as well as JaSad and other revolutionary Marxist–Leninist political parties were crushed during the post-coup purges.
+Liberal and progressivist political parties were revived, and JaSad as well as other revolutionary Marxist–Leninist political parties were crushed during the post-coup purges.
 Relationships with United States and other Western Bloc countries also improved by that time.

-Economy of Bangladesh saw a de-socialization as well as de-centralization by this time.
-Many state-owned enterprises were privatised, like banking, telecommunication, aviation, media, and jute.
-Trade liberalization and exports promoted.
+The Economy of Bangladesh saw de-socialisation as well as de-centralisation by this time.
+Many state-owned enterprises were privatised like banking, telecommunication, aviation, media, and jute.
+Trade liberalisation and exports promoted.
 Economic policies aimed at encouraging private enterprise and investment, privatising public industries, reinstating budgetary discipline, and liberalising the import regime were accelerated.

 Contemporary Bangladesh

-Today, contemporary Bangladesh has among the most liberalized economies of South Asia.
+Today, contemporary Bangladesh has among the most liberalised economies of South Asia.
 It is characterised as a developing market economy.
 Awami League, the party which one time promoted socialism in the country, is currently encouraging free market economy and foreign investment.
-In 1991, AL president and Prime Minister of Bangladesh Sheikh Hasina noted that socialism was a failed system.
+In 1991, Awami League president and Prime Minister of Bangladesh Sheikh Hasina claimed that socialism was a failed system.

 Bangladesh ranked 128th out of 178 countries in the 2017 Index of Economic Freedom.